-It is for this reason that today I want to share with you what I believe to be the best way to learn Korean – a website named 90 Day Korean.
+It is for this reason that today I want to share with you what I believe to be one of the best ways to learn Korean – a website named 90 Day Korean.
+This website excels in providing in-depth explanations of rules and language concepts while only focusing on only what is essential to know.

-In this post I am going to give you an introduction to the website as well as an overview of what you can expect.
-I think that 90 Day Korean is a fantastic way to learn Korean, and I want to share my experiences with it.
+In this post, I am going to give you an introduction to the website as well as an overview of what you can expect.
+I think that 90 Day Korean is a good way to learn Korean, and I want to share my experiences with it.
+I’ve used it for around 2 months at this point and this is what I’ve found while using it.

 This post contains affiliate links.
 For more information, please refer to my affiliate disclaimer.
 I was given temporary free access to 90 Day Korean for the purposes of this review.
 However, I would never recommend a product or service that I don’t believe in.

-Why 90 Day Korean Is the Best Way to Learn Korean
+Why 90 Day Korean Is a Great Way to Learn Korean

 90 Day Korean is unique in the way that it teaches students, and this is what sets it apart from the competition.
-The idea behind 90 Day Korean is simple, and best stated on their website:
+The idea behind 90 Day Korean is simple, and best stated on their website.
+We help people learn to have a 3-minute conversation in Korean in the first 90 days.
+From there we help people hit their Korean goals using 90-day goalposts.

 Where many services try to make you memorise grammar, or to teach you largely irrelevant content, 90 Day Korean sticks to the basics.
 The language parts that you need to know to have a 3 minute conversation within 90 days.